IsraaAhmed19/OIBSIP/README.md

 - Health categorization based on WHO standards
 - Personalized health advice for each category

-## How to Run
-1. Make sure Python is installed
-2. Run the file: `BMI Calculator.py`
-3. Enter your height in meters (e.g. 1.75)
-4. Enter your weight in kilograms

 ## BMI Categories
 | Category | BMI Range |
 |----------|-----------|